In Flames: Formation and Lunar Strain (1990–1995)

-During 1994, In Flames recorded and self-produced their first EP, Subterranean, in Studio Fredman.
-In Flames still did not have a vocalist yet, so session vocals were provided this time by Henke Forss.
-In 1994, the band covered the song "Eye of the Beholder" for the Metallica tribute album Metal Militia: A Tribute to Metallica.
+During 1994, In Flames recorded and self-produced the EP Subterranean in Studio Fredman.
+In Flames still did not have a singer, so Henke Forss provided session vocals.
+In 1994, the band covered "Eye of the Beholder" for the Metallica tribute album Metal Militia: A Tribute to Metallica.
 In 1995, Subterranean was released.
-Subterranean garnered much attention and led the band to acquire a record deal with Nuclear Blast.
+Subterranean garnered attention and led to a record deal with Nuclear Blast.

 The Jester Race (1996)

-In 1995, In Flames became tired of using session musicians to record an album or to do live shows, so the trio asked Björn Gelotte to join the band as the full-time drummer, and 6 months later asked Anders Fridén to join the band as the full-time vocalist.
-That same year, the new line up recorded the band's second studio album, The Jester Race (Released in 1996).
-This album was recorded once again in Studio Fredman, but unlike previous albums, it was co-produced by the studio's owner, Fredrik Nordström.
-Gelotte also provided some lead and acoustic guitars for the album.
+In 1995, In Flames tired of session musicians and asked drummer Björn Gelotte to join the band full time.
+Strömblad became the rhythm guitarist.
+Six months later, they asked singer Anders Fridén to join the band permanently.
+That same year, the new line up recorded the band's second studio album, The Jester Race (released in 1996).
+This album was recorded in Studio Fredman, co-produced by the studio's owner, Fredrik Nordström.
+Gelotte provided some lead and acoustic guitars.
 Afterwards, In Flames toured with Samael, Grip Inc., and Kreator.